 In general, the therapeutic use of Xylestesin-A can be regarded as very safe.
-The causality assessment in case of adverse events is difficult, as they may be due to the underlying dental disease, the dental procedure or the local anaesthetic and a clear differentiation is not possible.
+The causality assessment in case of adverse events is difficult, because either the underlying dental disease or the dental procedure or the local anaesthetic may be the reason of an adverse event, and an explicit differentiation is not possible.
 The description of the safety profile of Xylestesin-A is based on data identified in published clinical studies and on the postmarketing surveillance data of the manufacturer.

 In clinical studies, the most frequently observed adverse events were hypoaesthesia oral (74%), followed by medicine ineffective (8.5%) as well as pain, procedural pain, toothache (0.25-1.26%).
-With the exception of oral hypoaesthesia, no nerve disturbances were observed in clinical studies, which may be explained by the low patient numbers.
+Nerve disturbances were in clinical studies with exception of hypoaesthesia oral not observed, which may be explained by the low patient number.
 Postmarketing surveillance data confirm the pattern described in published clinical studies in general, but indicated a lower overall incidence of adverse events.
-However, it has to be considered that spontaneous reporting systems do not allow incidence calculation.
+However it has to be considered that spontaneous reporting systems did not allow incidence calculation.

 The overall risk of nerve disturbances (e.g. hypoaesthesia, paraesthesia, taste disorders) is low according to the postmarketing experience.
-In the case of suspected hypersensitivity reactions, allergy testing is recommended including testing of the single components of the medicine.
+In the case of suspected hypersensitivity reactions, allergy testing is recommended including testing of the single components of the medicinal product.